thomascarreau/NSEoS/README.md

     ./gs_ocrust mass_table.data outfile

 Nuclear mass tables can be found in `NSEoS/source/input/mass_tables`.
-The format of the tables is charge number, mass number, mass excess.
+The format of the tables is Z, N, mass excess.
 You can use the script `mergeTables.py` to merge two mass tables.
-For example, if you want to complete AME2012 with HFB-24 theoretical masses then run:
+For example, if you want to complete AME2012 data with HFB-24 theoretical masses then run:

     python mergeTables.py ame2012.data hfb24.data ame2012_plus_hfb24.data

-Note that it requires [NumPy](https://numpy.org).
+Note that it requires [NumPy](https://numpy.org) library.

 #### Nuclear models